shivaenterprisesdev/shiva-enterprises/WebsiteOverview.md

 - Homepage enhancements

-- Trust bar of brand logos near the hero (Kubler and other partners) to build credibility.
+- Trust bar of brand logos near the hero (Kuebler and other partners) to build credibility.
 - “Industries we serve” mini-grid (Automotive, Packaging, Steel, Pharma, OEMs) with concise copy and icons.
 - Sticky “Get Quote” CTA on mobile bottom bar for higher conversion, plus WhatsApp deep-link.
 - Add breadcrumb on category/product pages: Home → Categories → Incremental Encoders.